 Unparalleled Literary Inquisition with Substantial Massacres

-During his ruling period, there were over 130 Literary Inquisitions had been criminated; each case took away tens of thousands of lives.
+During his ruling period, there were over 130 Literary Inquisitions had been incriminated; each case took away tens of thousands of lives.

-In the Qing Dynasty, especially in Qian Long Emperor’s reign, however, large numbers of people were sentenced to death only because they or their relatives missed or grieved over the former Ming Dynasty, or even just kept some “reactionary” books.
+In the Qing Dynasty, especially in the Qianlong Emperor’s reign, however, large numbers of people were sentenced to death only because they or their relatives memorized or grieved for the former Ming Dynasty, or even just kept some “reactionary” books.

 He had over 1000 fancy seals, and he always stamped his seals or just wrote comments directly on many exceptional paintings and calligraphy works.

-Unlike other decent collectors, Hong Li stamped and wrote in the middle and all the blank area of those masterpieces, which severely ruined many great works.
+Unlike other collectors, Qianlong Emperor stamped and wrote in the middle and all the blank areas of those masterpieces.

-For instance, on a great calligrapher’s masterpiece with less than 30 Chinese characters, Hong Li wrote his comment with over 60 characters and stamped using more than 80 of his personal seals, most of which were stamped among the great calligrapher’s written characters.
+For instance, on a great calligrapher’s masterpiece with less than 30 Chinese characters, Qianlong Emperor wrote his comment with over 60 characters and stamped using more than 80 of his seals, most of which were stamped among the great calligrapher’s written characters.

-As for jade and china vessels, Qian Long Emperor also carved many of his comments on these extraordinary treasures.
+As for jade and porcelain vessels, he carved many of his comments on these extraordinary treasures.

 Cutting Off From the Outside World

-An important reason of the banning was to avoid national rebel forces to get connected with foreign power, most of which were still loyal to the Ming Dynasty and might threaten Qing’s ruling.
+An important reason for the banning was to avoid national rebel forces to get connected with foreign forces, most of which were still loyal to the Ming Dynasty and might threaten Qing’s ruling.

-Under these policies, along with encouragement of agriculture, and suppression of handicraft and commerce industry, China gradually lagged behind the western world.
+Under these policies, along with the encouragement of agriculture, and suppression of the commerce industry, the Qing Empire gradually lagged behind the western world.

-Since 1751, after seeing his empire was flourishing, Qianlong Emperor started his luxury imperial tours in the southern China, for six times, under the name of investigating southern cities and assessing officers and irrigation projects.
+Since 1751, after seeing his empire was flourishing, Qianlong Emperor started his luxury imperial tours in southern China, for six times, under the name of investigating southern cities, and assessing officials and irrigation projects.

-Unlike his father who visited other cities with much less money and actually wanted to inspect civilians’ lives to make relevant good policies, let alone some emperors in the Ming Dynasty who were forbidden or strongly criticized for planning or had secretly visited other cities, Qian Long Emperor, on the contrary, was quite luxurious and welcomed, without any critics.
+Unlike his father who visited other cities with much less money and wanted to inspect civilians’ lives to make relevant good policies, let alone some emperors in the Ming Dynasty (such as Zhengde Emperor Zhu Houzhao) who were strongly criticized for having planned or secretly visited other cities, Qianlong Emperor, on the contrary, was quite luxurious and welcomed, without any critics.

-Every time, he took with most of his concubines, his favorite officials, and large numbers of servants and guards.
-Cities along his journey needed to provide him and his huge team with high quality food, exquisite daily necessities, countless treasures and valuable specialties.
+Every time, he took with his queen and most of his concubines, his favorite officials, and large numbers of servants and guards.
+Cities along his journey needed to provide him and his huge team with high-quality food, exquisite daily necessities, countless treasures, and valuable specialties.

 Millions of civilians were summoned to do labors to serve him.

-Because of his corrupted system and greedy officials, plus Qian Long Emperor’s huge expenses himself, those large-scale imperial tours cost large numbers of money.
+The corrupted system and greedy officials of Qing, plus Qianlong Emperor’s huge expenses himself, those large-scale imperial tours cost large numbers of money.

-Additionally, because of the construction of many fancy palaces and some uprising forces in his late years, Qian Long Emperor had spent out most of the money in the national treasury.
+Besides, because of the construction of many fancy palaces and suppressing of some uprising forces in his late years, Qianlong Emperor spent out most of the money from the national treasury.

 Qian Long Emperor's Abdication and Legacy

-He abdicated the throne to his son when he was 85 years old, because he didn’t want to be the emperor longer than his grandfather.
-But he still obtained absolute power, until he passed away three years later.
+When he was 85 years old, Qianlong Emperor abdicated the throne to his son.
+Due to respect, he didn’t want to be a longer reigning monarch than his grandfather the Kangxi Emperor.
+But Qianlong still obtained absolute power, until he passed away three years later.

-He left to his son Yong Yan a lagged behind and relatively poverty empire, with large numbers of corrupted officials and many uprising armies nationwide.
+He left for his son Yong Yan a lagged behind and relatively poverty empire that had large numbers of corrupted officials and many uprising armies nationwide.

-Qian Long Emperor was a smart person and a very lucky monarch in the history of China.
-He gained everything smoothly, the throne, a rich empire and a long and healthy life.
+Qianlong Emperor was a brilliant person and a very lucky monarch in the history of China, who gained everything smoothly: the throne, a rich empire, and long and healthy life.

-Maybe it was not fair for him to take too much responsibility for China’s lagging behind from the western world at that time; but in an empire which the emperor had absolute centralized power, the vision and action of the monarch were of great importance.
+Maybe it was not fair to let him take too much responsibility for Qing Empire’s lagging behind the western world in the 19th century.
+But in an empire that the emperor had absolute centralized power, the vision and action of the monarch were of great importance.

 At least, he was not the “All Mighty and Perfect Emperor" as he claimed, and the Qing Empire indeed embarked on the road of declination under his reign.